 Our Go Together campaign has more information for drivers on the laws to help everyone respect each other's space and stay safe on the road.

-- Cyclists are more difficult to see than cars or trucks, especially at night.
+- Bicycle riders are more difficult to see than cars or trucks, especially at night.
 Take care to check for bicycle riders in blind spots and especially when turning at intersections.

-- Sometimes a bicycle can travel faster than a car, particularly in slow-moving traffic.
+- Sometimes a bicycle rider can travel faster than a car, particularly in slow-moving traffic.
 Never underestimate their speed and do not to cut them off by moving in front of them.
-Remember that it takes cyclists longer to stop than cars.
+Remember that it takes bicycle riders longer to stop than cars.

 - Check in your rear-view and side mirrors to avoid opening your car door into the path of bicycle riders.
 It can be dangerous and is legally your fault.